Man regains use of arms and hands with stem cell therapy

 – Charles Liu, Director of the USC Neurorestoration Center

-Of the 25 other patients included in this USC clinical trial, there were no serious side effects observed.
+None of the 26 people included in this USC clinical trial showed any serious side effects.
 MRI tests also showed that over 95% of patients displayed “tissue matrix” around the site of their injuries, suggesting that the injected stem cells were engrafting.

 While neither Kris nor the other patients tested are able to walk yet, the success of this clinical study is a great example of how stem cells have the potential to improve the lives of those suffering with spinal cord injury.

-To qualify for this particular Phase 1/2 clinical trial, patients must be 18-69 years old with a condition stable enough to receive an injection of engineered stem cells – 14-30 days post-injury.
+To qualify for this particular Phase 1/2 clinical trial, patients had to be 18-69 years old with a condition stable enough to receive an injection of engineered stem cells – 14-30 days post-injury.